|Dr. Dan Boye||Fall 1999|

 Homework: The homework problems will come from the text.
 Some of the assigned problems will be solely the work of an individual student and will be honor pledged.
 The rest of the assigned problems may be worked with the help of other students.

-Grades: There will be two reviews and a self-scheduled final exam.
-The first review will occur during the week of Sept.
-27 and the second during the week of Nov.
-1. Grades will be comprised of the following contributions:
+Grades: There will be three reviews and a self-scheduled final exam.
+Grades will be comprised of the following contributions: